 As much fun as I was having making content online, I was not earning any money.
-Therefore, I decided that I wanted to teach English, French, and Spanish privately.
+Therefore, I decided that I wanted to teach English, French, and Spanish.
 Using the skills I learned while operating the window cleaning business, I started looking for students.
 It was quite scary at first because I didn’t know if I would be successful.
 That being said, I was gradually able to find enough students to have a full-time teaching schedule.

 Events for Language Learners

-Apart from teaching languages, I wanted to create a “language community” in my own city.
+Apart from teaching languages, I wanted to create a “language learning community” in my own city.
 As a result, I started organizing events for other language learners in my city.
 For example, I created an event called, “Language & Culture Exchange Dinner”.
 This was a casual dinner that I organized every month for anyone interested in other languages and/or cultures.
 It was a hit!
 As I am writing this today, we usually have anywhere from 50-80 attendees per event.

 Random Coincidence, Random Opportunity

 One day, life presented me with an unexpected opportunity.
 I had gone to my grandparents’ house while my grandpa’s friend happened to be visiting.
 It turned out that his friend was organizing a conference about languages and asked me if I would be interested in speaking at the event.
 I was pleasantly surprised and excited!
 I gladly accepted the offer.
 Ever since then, I have spoken at a few different events and have enjoyed the experience each time.
 Below you’ll find a couple of talks that I’ve given.
 If you’d like to have me speak at one of your events, please click here.